wulingfy/wulingfy/README.md

 - 🎓 I'm currently a student at **Le Hong Phong High School for the Gifted**

 <h2> Project </h2>
+- V-FingerReader Help the blinder to read by using OCR and keypoint finger detection
+- Turto - Chatbox imporve english integrates analyse information to create DASS survey
 - Virtual Music Curator integrates Spotify API (graduation project of the AI minicourse)
 - Face Recognition
 - AI Image Detector